 Taking a public speaking course and learning how to communicate effectively can enrich your career, especially if you’re seeking leadership or motivational speaking roles.
 Public speaking classes are taught online, at community colleges and at adult continuing education centers.
-Online training company The Leader’s Institute, for example, offers two-day public speaking courses across the country for $995.
+Online training company The Leader’s Institute, for example, offers a five-part online public speaking course for $595.

 4. Microsoft Office Suite Certification

 Obtaining a Microsoft Office Suite certification indicates proficiency in Word, Excel, PowerPoint and Outlook.
 This is perfect if you’re seeking jobs that involve preparing documents and spreadsheets, such as administrative jobs and research jobs.
 Complete free online tutorials at your own pace, or sign up for a course at an adult continuing education center.
-For example, Chesapeake Public Schools in Chesapeake, Va., has four-week Microsoft Word and Excel classes starting at $49 for residents and $93 for non-residents.
+For example, Chesapeake Public Schools in Chesapeake, Virginia, has four-week Microsoft Word and Excel classes starting at $71 for residents and $137 for nonresidents.

 5. Google Analytics Certification

-Getting certified in Google AdWords is another valuable tool for digital professionals, especially if you’re interested in search engine marketing and related web marketing or advertising roles.
-Register through Google’s Academy for Ads and complete any of the hundreds of free training videos ranging from five minutes to more than an hour long at your own pace.
-Classes include Google AdWords certification, search marketing, dynamic search and AdWords display certification.
+Getting certified in Google Ads is another valuable tool for digital professionals, especially if you’re interested in search engine marketing and related web marketing or advertising roles.
+Register through Google’s Academy for Ads and complete any of the hundreds of free training videos, ranging from five minutes to more than an hour long, at your own pace.
+Classes include Google Ads certification, search marketing, dynamic search and Ads display certification.

 7. CPR or First Aid Certification

 Being certified in CPR or first aid provides you with life-saving skills that can be used in a variety of jobs, from child care and lifeguard work to roles as a flight attendant or in construction.
-Typically, CPR training takes about one to three hours, and the cost ranges from local class providers offering courses for around $25 to the American Red Cross courses for $25 to $120.
+Typically, CPR training takes about one to three hours, and the cost ranges from around $25 through local class providers to $65 to $115 through the American Red Cross courses in the Los Angeles area.

-8. Driving for Rideshare, Taxi or Delivery Services
+8. Driving for Ride-Sharing, Taxi or Delivery Services

 If you want to be a taxi driver, some companies require completion of a one-day training course.
-Costs can range from $60 to $175 at the NYC Taxi Limo Training Center in Manhattan to $100 to $255 at the San Francisco Taxi School, for example.
+The cost at the NYC Cab Drivers Training Center in Manhattan is $175, but local courses may vary in price for you.

 Driving a commercial vehicle requires training and a commercial driving license, but many commercial transport companies allow new employees to start their driving hours as they complete their training.
 Companies such as short- and long-distance delivery service providers, retailers and gasoline-shipping businesses employ commercial drivers.
 The training involves classroom instruction and hands-on experience.
-Training can take about six months to complete and costs between $3,000 and $7,000, according to truck driving industry resource AllTrucking.com.
+Training on standard trucks should take about one to two months to complete, and costs between $3,000 and $7,000, according to truck driving industry resource AllTrucking.com.

 10. A Second Language

-Learning a second language not only can help you establish relationships with clients who don’t speak English but also can make you a viable candidate for jobs that require international travel — from sales and business development to training and leading others on tours.
-You can also use this skill for call center jobs, telephone or online sales jobs, and customer service jobs with employers who need bilingual employees.
+Learning a second language can not only help you establish relationships with clients who don’t speak English, but also can make you a viable candidate for jobs that require international travel — from sales and business development to training and leading others on tours.
+You can also use this skill for call center jobs, telephone or online sales jobs and customer service jobs with employers who need bilingual employees.
 Check out foreign language or American Sign Language classes at a community college or online.
-The University of Wisconsin-Madison, for example, offers an online, six-month Business Spanish Certificate Program starting at $720.
+The University of Wisconsin-Madison, for example, offers an online, six-month Business Spanish Certificate Program starting at $750.

 11. Veterinary Assistance

-The training you receive as a veterinary assistant enables you to care for animals in a veterinarian clinic or animal hospital.
+The training you receive as a veterinary assistant enables you to care for animals in a veterinary clinic or animal hospital.
 You’ll work under the guidance of a veterinarian.
 Training involves coursework plus hands-on experience during an externship.
-Penn Foster Career School’s veterinary assistant program, for example, is about seven months long and ranges from $859 to $929.
+Penn Foster Career School’s NAVTA-Approved Veterinary Assistant Training program, for example, is about seven months long and costs start at $759.

 An entrepreneurship certificate is worth the investment if you’re looking to start your own business.
 You’ll learn skills for successfully managing a business, handling company funds, creating a business plan and marketing a business.
-Grantham University offers an 18-credit, eight-month online entrepreneur certificate program, for example, costing $265 per credit.
-Scholarship funds and financial aid is available.
+Grantham University offers an 18-credit, eight-month online Practical Entrepreneurship certificate program, for example, costing $295 per credit hour.
+Scholarship funds and financial aid are available.

 13. Human Resources Management

 A certificate program in human resources management is a powerful tool if you work in HR and you’re looking to move into a management role.
 You’ll learn a variety of skills, such as talent acquisition and workforce management.
-Online certificate program provider Villanova University offers a 12-week online HR management training course that costs $2,495.
+Online certificate program provider Villanova University offers a 12-week online Certificate in HR Management course that costs $2,495.